What is EB? - Debra Ireland

-body’s largest organ; the skin.
+EB is an incurable genetic condition that affects the body's largest organ; the skin.

 People living with EB are missing the essential proteins that bind the skin’s layers